lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 # A Literate Toolchain To Build This Website

-A literate program is a particular type of software program where code is not directly written in source files, but rather in text document as code snippets.
+A literate program is a particular type of software program where code is not directly written in source files, but rather in a text document as code snippets.
 In essence, literate programming allows for writing in the same place both the software program and its technical documentation.

 **`cleopatra`** is a “literate toolchain” I have implemented to build this website, and you are currently reading it[^past].
 That is, **`cleopatra`** is both the build system and an article of this website!
-To acheive this, **`cleopatra`** has been written as a collection of org files which can be either “tangled” using [Babel](https://orgmode.org/worg/org-contrib/babel/) or “exported” as a HTML document.
-Tangling here refers to extracted marked code blocks into files.
+To achieve this, **`cleopatra`** has been written as a collection of org files which can be either “tangled” using [Babel](https://orgmode.org/worg/org-contrib/babel/) or “exported” as a HTML document.
+Tangling here refers to extract marked code blocks into files.

 [^past]: This sentence was true when this article was published, but things